ACBlock/ACBlock.github.io/writing.md

 This doesn't reflect my full abilities as a writer and I will be updating it as I have time.
 [Cold Nights at the Observatory](assets/ColdNight.pdf)

+#### Copyright Notice
+© Andrew Block, 2024.
+All rights reserved.
+This work is the property of Andrew Block and is protected under copyright law.
+Readers are welcome to download and enjoy the content for personal use, but redistribution or use for commercial purposes is prohibited without explicit permission from the author.
+Please contact andrew.block59@gmail.com for inquiries about permissions or licensing